 It is time to solve the age-old question, “What to do with overripe bananas?”
-Read on to discover easy, practical, and delicious ways to use up the overripe bananas turning brown on your counter.
-In particular, these recipes will be even more delish with the brownest of the brown bananas.
+Read on to discover easy, practical, and delicious ways to use up the ripe bananas turning brown on your counter.
+In particular, these overripe banana recipes will be even more delish with the brownest of the brown bananas.

 I love bananas!
 They are great as a snack, but they can also be used in numerous ways, even when they start getting old.
 Most importantly, bananas become sweeter as they get ‘old’ and darken in color.
 They are also one of the cheapest fruits you can buy (score!).